 - Championing civic leadership in Yorkshire.

-The 2019-22 YU Strategy
+The 2019-22 Strategy

 - Ideas – strengthening HE contributions towards increased research and innovation activity in the region;

 - Talent – extending and deepening partnerships to improve higher level skills pathways into continuous development and learning;

 - Communities – ensuring universities/HEIs are recognised as influential anchor institutions.